Champagne Marshmallows · GF (about 100)

 Have a lightly greased 9”x13” pan at the ready.

 Combine the gelatin and 11 ounces of champagne together in the bottom of a stand mixer bowl.
 Set aside.

-Pour sixteen ounces of champagne into a medium pot and place over medium-low heat.
+Pour sixteen ounces of champagne into a large pot and place over medium-low heat.
 Simmer until the mixture is reduced by half, about 15 minutes.
 The actual time it takes depends on the width of your pot and specific heat, so keep an eye on it as it may go faster than expected.
 Weigh the champagne after reducing to make sure you’ve taken it down to eight ounces.
 If you accidentally reduce it too far, add a little more champagne to bring it back to eight ounces.

 In the same pot, combine the eight ounces of champagne reduction with corn syrup, sugar, salt, and vanilla bean scrapings.
 Set over medium heat and stir gently, taking care to not splash liquid up the sides of the pot.